ANUBushfireInitiative/bushfire-drone-simulation/README.md

 ## Installation

 This application requires a unix style operating system or terminal.
 On windows systems, this can be achieved using the windows subsystem for linux (WSL).
 The windows subsystem for linux can be installed by following the steps detailed [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+We recommend installing one of the Ubuntu versions.

 ### Setting up Python Environment